DevExpress-Examples/asp-net-mvc-scheduler-custom-go-to-date-dialog/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Scheduler for ASP.NET NVC - How to customize the Go to Date dialog
+# Scheduler for ASP.NET MVC - How to customize the Go to Date dialog

 This example demonstrates how to implement a custom **Go to Date** dialog.